MeenaEaswaran/BMI-5311-Foundations-of-Biomedical-Information-Sciences-II/README.md

 ### 1. Data Retrieval
 The mouse Bulk RNA sequencing dataset with the accession ID **[GSE76205](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE76205)** was accessed through the **National Center for Biotechnology Information Gene Expression Omnibus (NCBI GEO)**.
-- Raw and normalized count data wer retrieved using the NIH LINCS tool **[GREIN:GEO RNA-seq Experiments Interactive Navigator](https://www.ilincs.org/apps/grein/?gse=)**.
+- Raw and normalized count data were retrieved using the NIH LINCS tool **[GREIN:GEO RNA-seq Experiments Interactive Navigator](https://www.ilincs.org/apps/grein/?gse=)**.

 - **Sample groups and sizes:**
   - At day one, there were five samples from the air-exposed control group and four from the Cigarette smoke (CS)-exposed group.